CromwellCMS/Cromwell/website/docs/overview/installation.md

 There are multiple ways to install and run Cromwell CMS

-## 1. Docker run container
+## 1. Docker run
-For most use-cases the recommended way is to to run the CMS inside a Docker container.
-Our image goes with already installed MariaDB and Nginx, so you only need to install Docker.
+The most simple way to deploy the CMS is to run it inside a Docker container.
+Our image goes with already installed MariaDB and Nginx (to proxy multiple services of the CMS), so you only need to install Docker.
 [You can install Docker on Windows, Linux or other supported platform](https://docs.docker.com/engine/install/)

 After installation run a single command in your terminal / command prompt to create and run a container: